Cordtus/ibc-apps/docs/v7-expert-questions.md

 28. **Empty interface usage**: Packet data appears to use `interface{}` types.
 How is type safety maintained?

-29. **Error wrapping patterns**: Multiple error wrapping strategies seen across implementations.
+29. **Error wrapping logic**: Multiple error wrapping strategies seen across implementations.
 What is the standard pattern for error propagation?

 ### Memory and Performance Questions

 30. **Struct copying vs pointers**: Some middleware copy structs, others use pointers.
 What are the performance implications?

 31. **JSON marshaling overhead**: Frequent JSON marshal/unmarshal operations in packet processing.
-Are there more efficient serialization patterns?
+Are there more efficient serialization logic?

 32. **Context passing**: Every method takes and passes context.
 What is the performance cost of this pattern?